patrickdappollonio/http-server/README.md

 trailing slash at the end.

-Files are served using the Go standard HTTP file server, which handles Range requests properly, sets the MIME type, and handles If-Match, If-Unmodified-Since, If-None-Match, If-Modified-Since, and If-Range requests.
+Files are served using the Go standard HTTP file server, which handles Range requests properly, sets the MIME type, and handles `If-Match`, `If-Unmodified-Since`, `If-None-Match`, `If-Modified-Since`, and `If-Range` requests.
 The MIME-type is based off the file extension or by reading the first 512 bytes of the file and trying to guess the file type based off some rules.
 If nothing matches then the `application/octet-stream` header is set as the content type.

 Also, based off the modified date from the file being browsed, `http-server` includes a Last-Modified header in the response.
-If the request includes an If-Modified-Since header, `http-server` will use the modified time to decide whether the content needs to be sent at all.
+If the request includes an `If-Modified-Since` header, `http-server` will use the modified time to decide whether the content needs to be sent at all.

-If there's a proper w's `ETag` -- formatted based on RFC 7232, section 2.3 -- then the server will use it to appropriately handle If-Match, If-None-Match or If-Range.
+If there's a proper w's `ETag` -- formatted based on RFC 7232, section 2.3 -- then the server will use it to appropriately handle `If-Match`, `If-None-Match` or `If-Range`.

 There's also a Docker container you can use by mounting anything into the `/html` path.
 When served from Docker, if no directory is mouted, it'll redirect by default here, to this repository.